 Postdoctoral Fellowship in Value Assessment-Health Outcomes Research

-The PhRMA Foundation’s Postdoctoral Fellowship in Value Assessment-Health Outcomes Research (VA-HOR) is designed to support promising postdoctoral fellows (U.S. and non-U.S. citizens) engaged in a research training program at an accredited U.S. institution that will extend their credentials in value assessment-health outcomes research and will strengthen representation of VA-HOR in schools of pharmacy, medicine, nursing, and public health.
+The PhRMA Foundation’s Postdoctoral Fellowship in Value Assessment-Health Outcomes Research (VA-HOR) supports individuals (U.S. and non-U.S. citizens) engaged in a multidisciplinary, collaborative research training program at an accredited U.S. university that will extend their credentials in value assessment and/or health outcomes research.

-Eligible applicants must 1) hold a PhD degree or appropriate terminal research doctorate in a field of study logically or functionally related to the proposed postdoctoral activities or 2) expect to receive the doctoral degree before activating the award.
+Eligible applicants must 1) hold a PhD, PharmD, MD, or appropriate terminal research doctorate or 2) expect to receive the doctoral degree in a field of study related to the proposed postdoctoral activities before activating the award.
 Postdoctoral applicants should be within their first five years of postdoctoral studies at the time the award begins.

 Funding may begin as early as July 1, 2023, or as late as December 1, 2023.